pondersource/sciencemesh-php/source/installation.rst

 The ScienceMesh-Nextcloud connection helps sites who run Nextcloud or ownCloud 10 as their enterprise file sync and share system to join the ScienceMesh.

-For ownCloud 10 there is `oc-sciencemesh <https://github.com/pondersource/oc-sciencemesh>`__ but the documentation is not complete yet.
+For ownCloud 10 there is `oc-sciencemesh <https://github.com/pondersource/oc-sciencemesh>`__ but the documentation is unfortunately `not complete yet <https://github.com/pondersource/sciencemesh-nextcloud/issues/69>`__.

 For now, you can refer to some links in `this Gitter thread <https://gitter.im/sciencemesh/task-force-technical?at=630dc4aa9d3c186299d87893>`__, and ask your questions there.